You have turned-in this assignment. You can review the lesson and see your previous answers.

 Its existence was a deadly threat to England.

-The anger caused by Edwards interference led to the Scots invading northern England.
+The anger, caused by Edward's interference, led to the Scots invading Northern England.

 In response, Edward invaded Scotland in 1296.

 Why did Scotland invade Northern England?
-Select two correct answers.

 A, Edward interfered in Scottish justice.

-B, Edward ordered Scottish Knights for military service.
+B, Edward ordered Scottish knights for military service.

 C, Edward made an alliance between England and France.

-Complete the following sentence starters.
+Task A, I'd like you to complete the following sentence starters.

-As overlord Edward I began interfering in Scottish justice by allowing Scottish cases to be heard in English courts.
+As overlord, Edward I began interfering in Scottish justice by allowing Scottish cases to be heard in English courts.

 Edward also ordered Scottish knights to assist him in fighting the French.

-Angered by Edward's demands, the Scots began an alliance with France known as the Auld Alliance and invaded northern England.
+Angered by Edward's demands, the Scots began an alliance with France, known as the Auld Alliance, and invaded Northern England.

 Edward had reason to think he could unite England and Scotland under his kingship.